intel/llvm/sycl/doc/SharedLibraries.md

 ```
 We have a `SYCL_EXTERNAL` function `foo` called from a kernel, but the
 application defined only host version of this function.
 Then user adds device
-image with definition of `foo` to the fat object via special option.
+image with definition of `foo` to the fat object via special compiler option (like `-fsycl-add-targets`).

 The main purpose of this feature is to provide a mechanism which allows to
 link device code dynamically at runtime.